pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Interaction.rst

 Keyboard Shortcuts
 ..................

-All keyboard shortcuts are listed in the :doc:`Cheat Sheet <CheatSheet>`.
+All keyboard shortcuts are listed in the :ref:`Cheat Sheet <cheat-sheet>`.
 In the future, there may be a way for users to customize them.
 Note that the shortcuts are available in all three application modes.